-Nikon D7100 versus Nikon D750
+Nikon D7100 vs D750

-The Nikon D7100 and the Nikon D750 are two enthusiast cameras that were announced, respectively, in February 2013 and September 2014.
+The Nikon D7100 and the Nikon D750 are two enthusiast cameras that were revealed to the public, respectively, in February 2013 and September 2014.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (D7100) and a full frame (D750) sensor.
-The D7100 has a resolution of 24 megapixel, whereas the D750 provides 24.2 MP.
+The D7100 has a resolution of 24 megapixels, whereas the D750 provides 24.2 MP.

-Body comparison: Nikon D7100 vs Nikon D750
+Body comparison: Nikon D7100 vs D750

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is notably larger (9 percent) than the Nikon D7100.
 However, the D750 is slightly lighter (2 percent) than the D7100.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+If you would like to visualize and compare a different camera combination, just use the right or left arrows in the table to switch to the respective camera.
+Alternatively, you can also navigate to the CAM-parator app and make your selection from the full list of cameras there.

-|Nikon D7100»||136 mm||107 mm||76 mm||765 g||950||YES||2013||1,199||discont.||check|
+|Nikon D7100»||136 mm||107 mm||76 mm||765 g||950||Y||Feb 2013||1,199||-||Nikon D7100|

-|Nikon D750 (⇒ lft)||141 mm||113 mm||78 mm||750 g||1230||YES||2014||2,299||latest||check|
+|Nikon D750«||141 mm||113 mm||78 mm||750 g||1230||Y||Sep 2014||2,299||Nikon D750|

-Sensor comparison: Nikon D7100 vs Nikon D750
+Sensor comparison: Nikon D7100 vs D750

-The size of the imaging sensor is a crucial determinant of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Moreover, a large sensor camera will give the photographer more control over depth-of-field in the image and, thus, the ability to better isolate a subject from the background.
-On the downside, larger sensors tend to be associated with larger, more expensive camera bodies and lenses.
+The size of the sensor inside a digital camera is one of the key determinants of image quality.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.